FarahHammamii/web_dev_proj/backend/README.md

 # Start the server
 node server.js

-# Or with nodemon for live reload
-npx nodemon server.js
 ```

 Your app should now be running on the port defined in your `.env` file (default 8081).